Meet Our Partner: Pfizer

 A dedicated partner for many years, Pfizer has collaborated with the American Lung Association on lung disease and prevention awareness efforts.
 Every day, our Pfizer colleagues work across developed and emerging markets to advance wellness, prevention and treatments for lung diseases.

-Starting in 2015, Pfizer's support of the American Lung Association included increased awareness for pneumococcal pneumonia and a new smoking cessation online community with a mobile app.
+Starting in 2015, Pfizer's support of the American Lung Association included increased awareness for pneumococcal pneumonia and a smoking cessation online community with a mobile app.

 Pneumococcal Pneumonia Awareness